Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup VPS Checklist.md

 ### Prepare your web host details document
 - Besides credentials, there are commands, os specs, and other details you want to save somewhere about your web host that you may need to reference later

-### What’s the appropriate VPS package
+### What’s the appropriate package and plan
 - RAM, number of cores, storage space, etc.
 - I will create a guide on how to communicate our full stack app’s use case, simultaneous users, memory use by the process and memory,  bandwidth use, storage disk space, etc to a server specialist that can decide the package and maybe install the architecture in the terminal.
 - Does pricing include cpanel and os license?
-- Or choose a free web hosting control panel and free linux distro?
+	- Cpanel requires monthly payments and some Linux distros also require monthly payments.
+Or choose a free web hosting control panel and free linux distro?
 Downside of free may be lack of features and/or more custom terminal command work.
 Eg. Ubuntu 22 with CloudPanel
 - Setup billing auto renewal?

 ### How to select for OS
-- You select at the web hosting service's services dashbaord (Hostinger's hpanel, etc)
+- They usually install for you so you choose the OS
+	- Ubuntu has many things setup to work for Linux admin
+	- Debian is barebones and require some setup (installing sudo, etc) but has so much more hard disk available for you and less CPU use
 - And then find out what the package installer is based on the OS name (Search Google)
+	-  Eg., Google: Ubuntu package installer
+	- For Ubuntu, it’s apt
+- You will update the package installer's repository source lists because you just had a fresh installation

 ---